 Today highlife has evolved into hiplife: electronic beats featuring Twi language rap.
-Upbeat gospel songs are also favored by the majority, due to Ghana being a predominantly Christian country.
+Upbeat gospel songs are also favoured by the majority, due to Ghana being a predominantly Christian country.

 14) How did the Ghanaian movie industry develop?

 The city of Accra was, and still is, the capital of this industry and the films usually revolve around challenges faced by residents of urban Ghana.
 The spirit world also has a prominent presence in these films.

 15) Why is Ghana so good at soccer (or is it football)?